 Sure!
 Cooking times may vary if you use different fruit.
 Apple cobbler or peach cobbler would be delicious!

 Yes.
-Here is a great recipe for dairy free biscuits from Simply Whisked.
+Here is a great recipe for dairy-free biscuits from Simply Whisked.
+Serve it with dairy-free yogurt.

 - 1 pint of blueberries